 The methods described in this British Standard use outdoor sound levels to assess the likely effects of sound on people who might be inside or outside a dwelling or premises used for residential purposes upon which sound is incident.

 - The greater this difference in sound level measured, the greater the scale of the impact.
 Hence. the greater the concern by the enforcement body.
 And the more effective the mitigation measures should be.

 - If a sound source is approximately 10 dB higher than the surrounding or ambient sound level.
-The level will have a significant impact.
+The rating level will have a significant adverse impact.
 All depending on the context.

 - If a sound source is approximately 5 dB higher than the surrounding or ambient sound level.
 The level will have an adverse impact All depending on the context.8